forcedotcom/cli/releasenotes/sf/README.md

 These changes are in the Salesforce CLI release candidate.
 We plan to include these changes in next week's official release.
 This list isn't final and is subject to change.

-* FIX: The `sf deploy|retrieve metadata` commands now support the BotBlock metadata type.
+* FIX: The `sf deploy|retrieve metadata` commands now these metadata types:

+   * BotBlock
+   * ClauseCatgConfiguration
+   * DisclosureType
+   * DisclosureDefinition
+   * DisclosureDefinitionVersion
+   * OmniSupervisorConfig

 ## 1.51.0 (Oct 26, 2022) [stable]